elasticpath/osgi-error-interpreter/README.md

 mvn clean install
 ```

-NOTE: By default, the build only runs unit tests and integration tests.
-For additional tests, see the following sections.

 ## Test Lambda locally

-To run the lambdas locally without deploying to AWS, use these steps:
+To run the Lambda locally without deploying to AWS, use these steps:

 1. Install the [Serverless Framework’s Open Source CLI](https://www.serverless.com/framework/docs/getting-started/).
 1. Invoke the Lambda functions locally as follows: